m0xpd/4-1-Mux-for-Eurorack/README.md

 The expense of precision resistors for the input attenuators was avoided by measuring and selecting from 1% stock.
 It was found easy to achieve 0.1% equivalent tolerance in system gain.

+The main multiplexer module draws 25mA from the 12V supply and 4mA from the -12V supply.

 # System Expansion for Multi-Channel Operation

 A 'Slave' system, also in 12HP, provides another two channels of multiplexing under the control of the main system.